Every man, regardless of age, needs to maintain the health of his prostate.

 Zinc is an element found in very high concentrations in the prostate, indicating its importance for prostate health.
 Zinc also has a major role in healthy sexual function and in repairing DNA.

-The question is “what are the best prostate supplements?”
-The best prostate supplements are those that support and promote overall prostate health, support management of symptoms of BPH and symptoms of prostatitis, and aid in the prevention and management of prostate cancer.
-Because each supplement contributes its own benefits and some of them work synergistically, the best prostate supplements are those that combine ingredients and also have therapeutic levels of the necessary ingredients like Prost-P10x, a Doctor formulated supplement program manufactured here in the USA by the #1 Health Practitioner Supplement Brand as rated by ConsumerLab in 2013.
+Because each supplement contributes its own benefits and some of them work synergistically, the best prostate supplements are those that combine ingredients and also have therapeutic levels of the necessary ingredients like Prost-P10x, a Doctor formulated supplement program manufactured here in the USA.

 Cal T et al. Serenoa repens associated with Urtica dioica (ProstaMEV) and curcumin and quercitin (FlogMEV) extracts are able to improve the efficacy of prulifloxacin in bacterial prostatitis patients: results from a prospective randomised study.
 Int J Antimicrob Agents 2009 Jun; 33(6): 549-53 what are the best prostate supplements?